-How to use Filmstrip with the Photos app in Windows 11
+How to Use the Filmstrip Feature in Windows 11 Photos App

 The Windows 11 Photos app received a recent update that introduced a new Filmstrip feature.
 It showcases thumbnails of other photos from the same folder when viewing an image, aiding the user in swiftly previewing and comparing images.
 The feature can be turned on and off using the ‘F’ key or an on-screen button.